cclngit/SpeechToTextToTranslate/README.md

 ```

 Make sure to provide a valid configuration file named `config.json` in the repository directory.
 You can use the provided `config_template.json` as a reference.
+But don't forget to download the models as mentioned in the setup section.
+Whisper have 4 models :

+- whisper-tiny
+- whisper-small
+- whisper-medium
+- whisper-large

+And the nllb-200-distilled-600M model can be found on [Huggingface](https://huggingface.co/facebook/nllb-200-distilled-600M) or on [OpenNMT](https://opennmt.net/Models-py/)

 ## Configuration